 - On Subrogation: Emergency Response – Bystander Liability

-The home had a smart alarm system in place that was set to call 911 when the smoke detectors go off.
+The home had a smart alarm system in place that was set to call 911 when the smoke detectors went off.
 Your insured is away when their neighbor calls to tell them their house is fully on fire.
 After panicking, the first question is: what happened to the alarm system?
 It was installed specifically for an event like this.

 No question – the smoke detectors worked, but the smart system did not.
-So – is the alarm company liable for any part of the damages caused?
+So, is the alarm company liable for any part of the damages caused?

 Alarm Company & Fire Subrogation: Sources of Liability